robbtraister/fusion/documentation/engine/consumer.md

 -   setContent(contentFetches)

-The `setContent` method is syntactic sugar for setting both the cached data to the initial state property and calling setState on the resolved Promise.
+The `setContent` method is syntactic sugar for setting both the `cached` data to the initial state property and calling setState on the resolved `fetched` Promise.
 It is used as follows:

 ```jsx
 @Consumer